 In the first quarter of fiscal year 2025, the Company executed an accelerated share repurchase ("ASR") agreement and accounted for the agreement as two transactions upon prepayment: (1) the initial delivery of shares was recorded as an increase to Common stock in treasury to recognize the acquisition of common stock acquired in a treasury stock transaction, and (2) the remaining amount of shares was recorded as a decrease to Capital in excess of par value to recognize a net share-settled forward sale contract indexed to the Company's own common stock.
+Upon final settlement of the repurchase agreement and the forward sale contract in the second quarter of fiscal year 2025, the Company's receipt of additional shares was recorded as an increase to Common stock in treasury and an offsetting increase to Capital in excess of par value.
 The impacts of these accelerated share repurchase transactions were as follows:

-Execution Date Settlement Date Aggreg Repur gate Common Stock chased (millions of dollars) (a) Initial Shares Delivered (in thousands) at Settlement (in thousands) (b) Total Shares Delivered (in thousands) Q1 2025 Q2 2025 \$ 750 2,637 619 3,256
+Execution Date Settlement Date Aggreg Repur gate Common Stock echased (millions of dollars) (a) Initial Shares Delivered (in thousands) Additional Shares Delivered at Settlement (in thousands) (b) Total Shares Delivered (in thousands) Q1 2025 Q2 2025 \$ 750 2,637 619 3,256

-- (a) Excludes a 1% excise tax on share repurchases of \$6 million. - (b) Upon final settlement of the repurchase agreement and the forward sale contract, the Company's receipt of additional shares was recorded as an increase to Common stock in treasury and an offsetting increase to Capital in excess of par value.
-The final settlement for the first quarter transaction amounted to \$150 million.
+- (a) Excludes a 1% excise tax on share repurchases of \$6 million. - (b) The final settlement for the first quarter transaction amounted to \$150 million.